Clearing Up Some Sign-and-Trade Confusion

 In addition, such a maneuver would allow the Heat to retain its mid-level salary-cap exception for 2010-11, which it then could utilize to complete its planned signing of Washington Wizards free-agent swingman Mike Miller.

-For the benefit of any dual readers who would certainly be confused and prematurely excited, allow me to clarify this ridiculous and impossible scenario.
+For the benefit of any dual readers who would certainly be confused and prematurely excited, allow me to clarify exactly why this scenario is impossible.

 For the Heat to be able to retain such incumbent free agents as Udonis Haslem, Dorell Wright and Quentin Richardson, the team would need to remain above the salary cap at all times.
 Teams above the salary cap can only complete trades by use of the Traded Player Exception.

-This rule indicates that any team can take on up to 125% of the contract values they send out in a trade, plus $100,000.
+The Traded Player Exception allows any team to take on up to 125% of the contract values they send out in a trade, plus $100,000.
 Conversely, it requires that a team to send away at least 80% of the contract values it takes on less $100,000.

-In the case of Bosh and James at max $16,568,908 contracts, the Heat would be required to send at least $13,175,126 in player contracts to each of Toronto and Cleveland in order to comply with the Traded Player Exception (that’s $26,350,252 total).
-If it doesn’t do so in either case, the entire plan is shot.
+In the case of Bosh and James at contracts that start at approximately $15.6 million, the Heat would be required to send at least $12.4 million in player contracts to each of Toronto and Cleveland in order to comply with the Traded Player Exception (that’s $24.8 million total).
+If the Heat doesn’t do so in either case, the entire plan is shot.

 But the Heat only has one player technically under contract – Mario Chalmers – and he only makes $854,389.
-That’s a bit shy of the necessary $26 million.
+Clearly, they can’t trade away $24.8 million!

-While the Heat could include its own free agents to complete such a dual sign-and-trade scenario, it is both (i) exceedingly unlikely to far stretches of all human imagination and (ii) impossible, technically, due to the existence of “Base Year Compensation,” a concept of the collective bargaining agreement incorporated specifically to prevent this type of scenario.
+While the Heat could include its own free agents to complete such a dual sign-and-trade scenario, it is technically to give its own free agents enough money to meet the $24.8 million.
+That’s because the collective bargaining agreement has a concept, called “Base Year Compensation,” specifically designed to prevent this type of scenario.

-Typically, the salary used for comparison in trade is the player’s actual salary.
-But in the following circumstance, BYC stipulates that a different salary be used when comparing salaries for trading purposes: the team is over the salary cap (as the Heat would need to be), uses its Bird rights to re-sign the player (as the Heat would need to do), and the player receives a raise greater than 20%.
+Typically, the salary used for comparison in any trade is the player’s actual salary.
+But in the following circumstance, BYC stipulates that a different salary be used when comparing salaries for trading purposes: the team is over the salary cap (as the Heat would need to be), uses its Bird rights to re-sign the player (as the Heat would need to do), and the player receives a raise greater than 20% (as the Heat would need to give).

 In such a case, the player is considered a “base year player.”
 When trading a base year player, the salary used for comparison is the player’s previous salary, or 50% of the first-year salary in his new contract, whichever is greater.
 The other team must use the player’s full salary.
 The disparity in treatment of the very same player among the two teams makes completing such trades nearly impossible.

 Not that it matters anyway.
-There’s simply no way the Heat can pawn of in excess of $13 million of “talent” to each of the Cavs and Raptors using only the talent it possessed this past season.
-After all, it only has Quentin, Udonis, Dorell and a host of minimum contract players to offer (with O’Neal having already committed elsewhere).
+There’s simply no way the Heat can pawn of in excess of $12 million of “talent” to each of the Cavs and Raptors using only the talent it possessed at the end of this past season.
+After all, it only has Quentin Richardson, Udonis Haslem, Dorell Wright and a host of minimum contract players to offer (with Jermaine O’Neal having already committed elsewhere).

-It is certainly a nice thought, but the rules – coupled with all reasonably reality – do not allow it.
+It is certainly a nice thought, but NBA rules prevent it.